Standard Chinese phonology: Vowels

 Transcriptions of the vowels' allophones (the ways they are pronounced in particular phonetic environments) differ somewhat between sources.
 More details about the individual vowel allophones are given in the following table (not including the values that occur with the rhotic coda).

-Zhuyin represents vowels differently from normal romanisation schemes, and as such is not displayed in the above table.
+Zhuyin (Bopomofo) represents vowels differently from normal romanisation schemes, and as such is not displayed in the above table.

 The vowel nuclei may be preceded by a glide /j, w, ɥ/, and may be followed by a coda /i, u, n, ŋ/.
 The various combinations of glide, vowel, and coda have different surface manifestations, as shown in the tables below.
 Any of the three positions may be empty, i.e. occupied by a null meta-phoneme ∅.

 Five vowel analysis (pinyin-based)

 The following table provides a typical five vowel analysis according to Duanmu (2000) and Lin (2007).
 In this analysis, the high vowels /i, u, y/ are fully phonemic and may form sequences with the nasal codas /n, ŋ/.